 The conclusion is the last moment in your assignment where you will finalize your ideas and state your point of view.
 The impression that you have created in your assignment should be reinforced in your conclusion so that the readers can still think about it later on.

 When writing your conclusion you can do three things.
 First of all, your last paragraph should connect to the introduction of your assignment.
 Using a phase or similar wording helps the reader to recall the introduction and remember what your stance was.
 Some students like to finish their assignments with simple and straight language.
 This is to help make the reader realize what they wanted to discuss without much ado.
 Lastly, you can use a compound sentence.
-These sentences, try to find middle ground between arguments and are perfect if the topic that you wrote on is complicated.
+These sentences, try to find a middle ground between arguments and are perfect if the topic that you wrote on is complicated.

 Students can also conclude their assignments help by bringing attention to another perspective.
 It is important that when you do this you should support it with literature.
-This is little tricky to pull off.
+This is a little tricky to pull off.
 When you make an outline for your assignment, you should decide this.
 When you know what points you will be highlighting you can easily create a conclusion where you can highlight a different perspective.

-Professors have to read hundred transcripts, and if one paper turns out to be expectantly good and different they are impressed.
-This will not only result in good results, but also your professor will be interacting with you in class to learn more about your views on discussions.
-The don’t do's
+Professors have to read a hundred transcripts, and if one paper turns out to be expectantly good and different they are impressed.
+This will not only result in good results but also your professor will be interacting with you in class to learn more about your views on discussions.
+The don’t do’s

 When writing your conclusion, it is important to avoid common mistakes that can make your assignment amateurish.
 Make sure that you don’t just end up writing all of your arguments in one paragraph.
 After all, it’s a conclusion and not a summary.
-Also make sure that you don’t rely on words like “in conclusion” or concluding or to finish it up, etc. Readers can understand the structure of the essay or any other assignment that you are about to conclude your assignment and for that reason it is best not to use these words.
+Also, make sure that you don’t rely on words like “in conclusion” or concluding or to finish it up, etc. Readers can understand the structure of the essay or any other assignment that you are about to conclude your assignment and for that reason, it is best not to use these words.